1 / 2

 Bowhill House near Selkirk, ancestral home of the dandies where the Dukes of Buccleuch had a breeding kennel for dandies, where one of the earliest documented dandies, Old Pepper, was found in a trap.
 The earliest portrait of a Dandie Dinmont can be seen inside the house (the dandie is included in the portrait of the 3rd Duke of Buccleuch by Gainsborough, 1770).
 Follow ‘The Old Pepper Trail’ at Bowhill and find the board by the Lower Lake. what3words Please note entry fees apply at Bowhill.
 The board was unveiled on 30th March 2024.

-The next board to be unveiled will on the 30th of October at Oxnam Kirk near Jedburgh, burial place of renowned early breeder James Davidson (died 1820).
-His breeding was used to set the standard when the dandie Dinmont Terrier Club was established in 1875.
+The next board to be unveiled will on the 6th of October at Oxnam Kirk near Jedburgh, burial place of renowned early breeder James Davidson (died 1820).
+His breeding was used to set the standard when the Dandie Dinmont Terrier Club was established in 1875.
 James Davidson is popularly acknowledged to be the inspiration for the character Dandie Dinmont in Sir Walter Scott’s 1815 novel Guy Mannering.
 The breed adopted its name from this fictional character.

 Oxnam Kirk will be followed by a board at The Haining House in Selkirk, home of ‘Old Ginger’.
 Old Ginger, born in 1842, was the first male dandie to have a known pedigree (sired by Bowhill’s Old Pepper) and all dandies can be traced back to this pepper dog.
 The original dandie kennels survive and have been restored, alongside a small Dandie Dinmont Discovery Centre (key needs to be requested from the trustees of the Haining).
 A crowd funded bronze statue commemorating Old Ginger was created by Alexander Stoddard, the Queen’s Sculptor in Ordinary in Scotland, and was unveiled in the Dairy Yard in 2017.